COVID-19 Rapid Response Initiative

 In response to the COVID-19 pandemic, the Richland County Foundation Board of Trustees redirected its Unrestricted/Community Fund to meet emerging needs.
-The Community Fund will provide grants for basic needs such as food and housing along with other essential health and human services on a rolling basis to nonprofit organizations in Richland County.
+The Board of Trustees recently approved the expansion of support to all types of organizations, not just the ones that provide health and human services.

 The Foundation is accepting online grant applications on a rolling basis. https://app.smarterselect.com/programs/65619-Richland-County-Foundation

 To date, a total of $714,032 has been awarded for COVID-19 Relief in the community.
 That total includes the funding from the Foundation's Community Fund, Donor-Advised Funds, $100,000 from Richland County Job and Family Services, and $37,742 raised online via a special COVID-19 Relief edition of Richland Gives in early May.

 COVID-19 Rapid Response grants have been awarded to the following organizations: